College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Culminating Projects

-course grade.
+Each course requires a culminating project due after completing the post-tests.
+The culminating project requires an 80% or above to pass and is part of the overall course grade.
 Students are allowed three attempts for the culminating project.
-It is recommended to submit the culminating project before the end of the week 7 in the course.
+It is recommended to submit the culminating project before the end of week 7 in the course.
 This will allow for enough time to resubmit the project if needed.

 Failing a Course